berops/claudie/docs/claudie-workflow/claudie-workflow.md

 - Applies the `longhorn` deployment
 - Receives a `config` from Builder for `StoreKubeconfig()`
 - Creates a kubernetes secret that holds the kubeconfig of the Claudie-created cluster
+- Receives a `config` from Builder for `StoreMetadata()`
+- Creates a kubernetes secret that holds the node metadata of the Claudie-created cluster
+- Recieves a `config` from Buidler for `StoreLbScrapeConfig()`
+- Stores scrape config for any LB attached to the Claudie-made cluster.
+- Receives a `config` from Builder for `PatchNodes()`
+- Patches the node manifests of the Claudie-made cluster.
-- Upon infrastructure deletion request, Kuber deletes the kubeconfig secret of the cluster being deleted
+- Upon infrastructure deletion request, Kuber deletes the kubeconfig secret, metadata secret, scrape configs and autoscaler of the cluster being deleted

 ## Frontend